 Learn more about the NCLEX exam, including details on eligibility, how long it takes and subject matter covered.

-By earning a BSN you may be able to potentially earn a higher salary by moving up the ladder with your existing employer, qualifying for more types of jobs, or pursue more unique specialties of your choosing.
+One key benefit of a BSN is you may be able to potentially earn a higher salary by moving up the ladder with your existing employer, qualifying for more types of jobs, or pursue more unique specialties of your choosing.

-Registered Nurse 2019 Median Salary by Percentile, BLS1
+Registered Nurse 2019 Median Salary by Percentile, BLS*

 Continuing your education and earning more experience will bolster your credentials and position you best to demand a higher salary.
 The up-front cost for schooling in a BSN program may be higher, but in the long run it can definitely be worth it.